k-pollock/Battleship/README.md

 ## Concluding Remarks
 Since the networking aspect and synchronization aspect of this project was our focus, there are still a lot of other areas we would like to improve on.
 If given more time, we would like to enhance our application by:
 1) Making different length ships to better recreat battleship and expand board size to accommodate
-2) Have two clients interact with eachother
+2) Have two clients interact with eachother instead of server
 3) Show each user their opponent's board as well (without un-hit ships of course)
 4) Store previous guesses and let the user guess again if they attempted to hit a spot they already selected
 5) Improve the display of the program